aghs8055/room-master/README.md

 - make refresh-database: refreshes the project database
 - make lint: runs the linter for the application
 - make help: displays the available commands
+- make create-superuser: create a super user in database

 ## Contact